 Soups and stews are probably the most prevalent dishes in Korean cuisine, even more so than fried chicken and BBQ meats.
 The soups at Teolbo go beyond the regular.
 Think hearty lamb, whole chicken with ginseng and arguably the most popular, blood sausage soup.
 Also known as ‘sundaeguk,’ this soup comprises a deep bone broth, with sausages filled with glass noodles and served with pork offal and offcuts.

 Offering a slightly more refined yet very authentic Korean dining experience is Jami in Wairau Valley.
 From the presentation of the dishes to the ambience of the restaurant, Jami proves that Korean cuisine isn’t limited to cheap prices and cheerful environments.
 Jami is also one of the rare restaurants in town that serves ganjang saewoo, which translates to raw prawns.
 This may sound odd to some, but if you’re a seafood fanatic, you can’t go past this one.
 The raw prawns boast plump textures and have been soaked in sweet soy sauce to cut through the ocean flavour.

-Although Kaya is great in its own right, when it comes to a fun-filled Korean dining experience, Pocha is our favourite place to go on a weekend night.
+When it comes to a fun-filled Korean dining experience, Pocha is our favourite place to go for a spot of soju on the weekend.
 Soju is the number one Korean alcoholic beverage and we are warning you — this stuff is strong.
 As food is mandatory when drinking soju, Pocha’s menu features the best of Korean ‘pub grub’.
-From almond cornflake fried chicken to spicy army stews, which consist of luncheon meat, kimchi, noodles, red pepper paste and rice cakes, everything that comes out of Pocha’s kitchen is guaranteed to impress.
+From almond cornflake fried chicken to tteokbokki (rice cakes in spicy sauce with melted cheese), everything that comes out of Pocha’s kitchen is guaranteed to impress.